Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Full dentures are completely removable.
 You can easily take them out of your mouth when it’s time for bed.
 By using a mixture of natural suction against the gums and denture adhesive, you can rest easy knowing they’ll remain quite stable in your mouth.

-Implant-Retained Dentures
+Implant Dentures

 Traditional full and partial dentures have been known to lose their fit every few years as the jawbone naturally changes after tooth loss.
-To prevent this, we can anchor a denture onto dental implants in Brooklyn.
+To prevent this, we can anchor a denture onto dental implants.
 These titanium posts are surgically placed underneath the gums and fuse with the jawbone, creating a sturdy foundation for long-lasting tooth replacement.
 In most cases, four to six implants per jaw are all that’s needed to secure a full or partial denture.

 Maintaining Dentures

-Even though your new teeth are immune to cavities, it’s still important to take proper care of them so they last long.
+Even though your new teeth are immune to cavities, it’s still important to take proper care of them so they last.
 Luckily, doing so is fairly simple.
 Use a soft denture toothbrush to scrub them clean every day.
 This prevents plaque from building up and contributing to painful gum infections.

 If your dentures are removable, soak them overnight in denture cleanser or room temperature water to give your gums a rest and ensure the dentures keep their shape.
 For those with partial dentures, make sure to still brush and floss your remaining teeth so that they stay strong and healthy.